-3.3.
-Synergies of teaching and research
+3.3 Synergies of teaching and research

-- The teaching staff collaborate in the fields of teaching and research within the HEI and with partners outside (practitioners in their fields, employers, and staff members at other HEIs in Cyprus or abroad). - Scholarly activity to strengthen the link between education and research is encouraged. - The teaching staff publications are within the discipline. - Teaching staff studies and publications are closely related to the programme's courses.
+- The teaching staff collaborate in the fields of teaching and research within the HEI and with partners outside (practitioners in their fields, employers, and staff members at other HEIs in Cyprus or abroad). - Scholarly activity to strengthen the link between education and research is encouraged.

-• The allocation of teaching hours compared to the time for research activity is appropriate.
+- The teaching staff publications are within the discipline. - Teaching staff studies and publications are closely related to the programme's courses. - The allocation of teaching hours compared to the time for research activity is appropriate.

-- How are the members of the teaching staff supported with regard to the development of their teaching skills?
+- Is the teaching staff qualified to teach in the e-learning programme of study? - How are the members of the teaching staff supported with regard to the development of their teaching skills?
 How is feedback given to members of the teaching staff regarding their teaching results and teaching skills? - How is the teaching performance assessed?
 How does their teaching performance affect their remuneration, evaluation and/or selection? - Is teaching connected with research? - Does the HEI involve visiting teaching staff from other HEIs in Cyprus and abroad? - What is the number, workload, qualifications and status of the teaching staff (rank, full/part timers)? - Is student evaluation conducted on the teaching staff?
 If yes, have the results of student feedback been analysed and taken into account, and how (e.g., when planning in-service training for the teaching staff)?